Indivizo/legal/latest/en--general-terms-and-conditions.md

 Service Provider is entitled to terminate the agreement with immediate effect and suspend or delete the account without any further notice if:

-* Client’s economic or legal status changes so dramatically in a negative way or these negative changes are anticipated in the near future, which endangers performance of the contract, especially if bankruptcy, liquidation or winding up procedures have been initiated against Client,
+* Client’s economic or legal status changes so dramatically in a negative way or these negative changes are anticipated in the near future, which endangers performance of the contract, especially if bankruptcy, liquidation or winding up procedures have been initiated against Client;
-* criminal procedures have been initiated against Client; there is a well-founded suspicion of criminal activity done by an employee, a subcontractor of Client (either private individuals or enterprises) and as a result investigation procedures are in progress,
+* criminal procedures have been initiated against Client; there is a well-founded suspicion of criminal activity by an employee or subcontractor of Client (either private individuals or enterprises) and as a result investigation procedures are in progress;
-* Client provides false information, or breaches its obligation to provide data, or infringes the reputation of Service Provider,
+* Client provides false information, breaches its obligation to provide data, or infringes the reputation of Service Provider;
 * Client breaches the confidentiality and non-disclosure provisions.

 **12.7.** Termination of the agreement does not affect Client’s payment obligation or Service Provider’s obligation to perform services until termination.